Share via

 Supply chain integrity

-Securing assets begins with securing the supply chain.
+Securing assets starts with securing the supply chain.
 Microsoft is committed to supply chain integrity and end-to-end supply chain security.
 Suppliers follow strict chain-of-custody procedures when transporting our cloud components to reduce the risk of alteration and tampering.
 All inbound and outbound inventory is carefully inspected and monitored to ensure firmware and component integrity.

 Asset inventory